The Shipping Law Review: Singapore

 Singapore is party to the COLREGs, the regulations of which are incorporated as a Schedule to the Merchant Shipping (Prevention of Collisions at Sea) Regulations.
 The legal regime for collisions is governed by the Maritime Conventions Act 1911 and the Merchant Shipping Act.
 The Maritime Conventions Act 1911 gives effect to the International Convention for the Unification of Certain Rules Relating to Collisions between Vessels 1910, to which Singapore had acceded.
 Section 8 of the Maritime Conventions Act 1911 provides a two-year time bar in relation to collision and salvage claims, though the limitation period may be extended by agreement between the parties, or pursuant to Section 8(3)(b) if there has been no reasonable opportunity to arrest an offending vessel within the limitation period, or at the court's discretion under Section 8(3)(a).87

 In the decision of The 'Dream Star',88 which is the first written judgment by the Singapore courts involving a collision between two vessels since 1979, the Singapore High Court considered whether there was a crossing situation within the meaning of Rule 15 of the COLREGs or an overtaking situation within the meaning of Rule 13 of the COLREGs.
 The case involved a collision between the Meghna Princess and the Dream Star.
 Although the High Court held that this was a crossing situation at least from 12.25 onwards and not an overtaking situation (as alleged by the owners of the Dream Star (the defendants)), the Court held that the owners of the Meghna Princess (despite being the stand-on vessel) were more to blame and apportioned liability 70:30 in the defendants' favour.
 First, the Court took issue with the incorrect use by the Meghna Princess of the VHF communications to give contradictory directions to the Dream Star.
-Second, the Court held that the Meghna Princess ought not to have transited through the Eastern Boarding Ground B, which was exacerbated by her decision to increase speed instead of reduce speed in breach of Rules 6 and 8 of the COLREGs (which required her to maintain a safe speed and avoid any risk of collision).
+Second, the Court held that the Meghna Princess ought not to have transited through the Eastern Boarding Ground B, which was exacerbated by her decision to increase speed instead of reducing it in breach of Rules 6 and 8 of the COLREGs, requiring her to maintain a safe speed and avoid any risk of collision.

 This is an interesting decision that is potentially useful in avoiding a possible loophole whereby one vessel can force another into a less favourable situation by making a short manoeuvre to alter the relative bearings of two vessels.
 At the time of writing, the case is being appealed and is one to watch.

 Subsequently, the High Court of Singapore in The 'Mount Apo' 89 discussed the applicability of Rule 15 of the COLREGs.
 Two vessels collided with each other in the westbound lane of the Traffic Separation Scheme (TSS) in the Singapore Straits.
 Hanjin Ras Laffan was transiting from east to west, navigating to overtake another vessel, Dalian Venture, while Mount Apo was attempting to cross the westbound lane of the TSS to enter the eastbound lane to continue its journey eastward.
 The Court adopted the conditions as set out in Alcoa Rambler90 that to constitute a crossing situation, the essential conditions are that the vessels must be (1) crossing vessels (2) in a manner that involves a risk of collision.
 Since there are two conditions to be fulfilled, it follows that a situation that fulfils only one would not be a crossing situation.
 Thus, the fact that there is a risk of collision would not give rise to a crossing situation if the vessels were not crossing vessels.
 The Court clarified that even though the two-step approach in Alcoa Rambler may at first appear to be inconsistent with the approach adopted in The 'Dream Star', in which the enquiry on the existence of a crossing situation focused on when the risk of collision materialised, in fact there is no inconsistency.
 In The 'Dream Star', it was clear that the vessels were on a crossing course, as the stand-on vessel had been on a steady course for quite some time and there was no uncertainty as to her intention.
 Thus, the first condition in Alcoa Rambler – that of determining whether the two vessels were on a crossing course – was not at issue in The 'Dream Star'.
 Consequently, it is also not anomalous that risk of collision could arise before there was a crossing situation – Alcoa Rambler being a case in point.
-Further, the Court observed that even when Rule 15 of the COLREGs is inapplicable, vessels are subject to the duty to maintain a proper lookout, to proceed at a safe speed, and to generally take precautions required by the duty of good seamanship.
+Furthermore, the Court observed that even when Rule 15 of the COLREGs is inapplicable, vessels are subject to the duty to maintain a proper lookout, to proceed at a safe speed, and to generally take precautions required by the duty of good seamanship.
 This case is also on appeal, and is another case to watch.

 In the Singapore High Court case of The 'Tian E Zuo',91 HFW London, HFW Singapore and AsiaLegal LLC worked collaboratively for the plaintiff, the owner of Arctic Bridge.
 The action arose out of two related collisions on 12 June 2014 involving an anchored vessel, Stena Provence, Tian E Zuo and Arctic Bridge, at the Western Petroleum B Anchorage in Singapore.